mathbit/mathnotes_book/_build/Calculus/section2_tangents.md

 ## Tangents
+---
 Consider a smooth curve and a point $A$ on this curve.
 The __tangent__ to this curve at point $A$ is the straight line that _touches but does not cross_ the curve at $A$.
 But note that the tangent at $A$ is allowed to cross the curve anywhere else.
-As we will see later, many problems in differential calculus reduces to finding the slope of a tangent.
+As we will see later, many interesting problems can be reduced to finding the slope of some tangent to some curve.